oslabs-beta/QueryIQ/README.md

 ### Prerequisites

-  - Ensure you have the following installed before the starting the steps below:

       ➮ Go to the following link to download the latest version (10.0.1) of Grafana: https://grafana.com/docs/grafana/latest/setup-grafana/installation/

       ➮ Go to your grafana.ini configurations file and ensure you have the following configurations.
 Refer to the the link if you're having trouble locating the grafana.ini: https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/